+□Information about our plan.
+This includes, f or example, information about the p olan's fir nancial condition.

-- □ You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - □ Information about your coverage and the rules you must follow when using your coverage.
-Chapters 3 and 4 provide information regarding medical services.
-Chapters 5 and 6 provide information about Part D prescription drug coverage. - □ Information about why something is not covered and what you can do about it.
-Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
-Chapter 9 also provides information on asking us to change a decision, also called an appeal.
+pharmacies in Information about the Informat right to get information about the qualifications of the providers and nour network and how we pay the providers in our network.
+Out your coverage and the rules you must follow when using your coverage.
+4 provide information regarding medical services.
+Chapters 5 and 6 provide out Part D prescription drug coverage.
+Out why something is not covered and what you can do about it.
+Chapter 9 ation on asking for a written explanation on why a medical service or Part D ered or if your coverage is restricted.
+Chapter 9 also provides information on ange a decision, also called an appeal.
 Section 1.5 You have a right to participate with practitioners in making decisions about your health care.
 We must support your right to make decisions about your care and a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.

-You have the right to know your treatment options and participate in decisions about your health care

-You have the right to get full information from your doctors and other health care providers.
-Your providers must explain your medical condition and your treatment choices in a way that you can understand.

-You also have the right to participate fully in decisions about your health care.
-To help you make decisions with your doctors about what treatment is best for you, your rights include the following:

-- To know about all of your choices.
-You have the right to be told about all of the treatment options that are recommended for your condition, no matter what they cost or whether they are covered by our plan.
-It also includes being told about programs our plan offers to help members manage their medications and use drugs safely. - To know about the risks.
-You have the right to be told about any risks involved in your care.
-You must be told in advance if any proposed medical care or treatment is part of a research experiment.
-You always have the choice to refuse any experimental treatments. - □ The right to say "no." You have the right to refuse any recommended treatment.
-This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to leave.
-You also have the right to stop taking your medication.
-Of course, if you refuse treatment or stop taking medication, you accept full responsibility for what happens to your body as a result.

-You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself

-Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
-You have the right to say what you want to happen if you are in this situation.
-This means that, if you want to, you can:

-□ Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself.
+You have the right health care to know your treatment options and participate in decisions about your • o get full information from your doctors and other health care providers.
+Your lain your medical condition and your treatment choices in a way that you can ight to participate fully in decisions about your health care.
+To help you make doctors about what treatment is best for you, your rights include the following: options that are covered by our all of your choices.
+You have the right to be told about all of the treatment recommended for your condition, no matter what they cost or whether they are plan.
+It also includes being told about programs our plan offers to help ge their medications and use drugs safely.
+You must be tol the risks.
+You have the right to be told about any risks involved in your care. d in advance if any proposed medical care or treatment is part of a research a always have the choice to refuse any experimental treatments. ☐ The right to say the right to leave leave.
+You also "no." You have the right to refuse any recommended treatment.
+This includes e a hospital or other medical facility, even if your doctor advises you not to have the right to stop taking your medication.
+Of course, if you refuse up taking medication, you accept full responsibility for what happens to your You have the right medical decisions to give instructions about what is to be done if you are not able to make for yourself • • become unable to make health care decisions for themselves due to accidents ou have the right to say what you want to happen if you are in this situation.
+This vant to , you can: form to give someone the legal authority to make medical decisions for you ome unable to make decisions for yourself.